 Second, stay on top of current events in intellectual property law.
 I maintain a list of resources that includes blogs, newsletters, podcasts, and more.

-Third, there will be a writing assignment of 5-10 pages, tentatively due November 1.
+Third, there will be a writing assignment of ~2000 words, due November 4.
 It will place you in a professional role and require you to provide appropriate analysis — and to present it in a professionally appropriate genre.
 Because this is Cornell Tech, the genre will not be “appellate brief” or “memo to law firm partner.”
 Instead, it will require you to make persuasive arguments to an audience that includes people without without legal training.
 You will work in self-selected teams of 3 or 4; you will receive one grade on your joint work product.